Virtual Accounting

 Targets turn metrics into guardrails for timely action.

-• KPI targets beside each metric, for example, DSO target, minimum cash buffer, margin goals.
+• KPI targets beside each metric.
+For example, DSO target, minimum cash buffer, margin goals.

 • Red, amber, green indicators when thresholds are breached.